dtzxporter/DTZxPorterLanding/_tools/hunter.md

   - Models as [Cast, OBJ, XNALara, SMD, CoD XModel, Maya, FBX].
   - Animations as [Cast].
   - Raw Files as-is.
+    - Hunter will decompile binary graph objects to their 'light' text format on export.

 > **NOTE:** This tool only exports assets as-is, without attempting to link models to their materials, and materials to their images.
 The game uses complex scene graphs which would require too much effort to automate, however, most of a model's textures have similar names to each other.
 It's very easy to locate the textures for a model yourself.